mcuenca96/mcuenca96/README.md

 💻 **Senior React Developer** — I build modern, scalable web apps that *usually* work on the first try (and when they don’t, we call it “feature exploration”).

-🧗‍♂️ Climbing addict | 🏋️‍♂️ Occasional gymrat | 🎮 Professional button masher
+🧗‍♂️ Climbing addict | 🏋️‍♂️ Occasional gymrat | 🎮 Professional button smasher

 When I'm not coding, I'm either:
 - Hanging off a wall 🧗‍♂️